spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-display-product-groups-by-color-on-the-storefront.md

 Before you start configuration, make sure that the [Product Groups feature is integrated](/docs/scos/dev/feature-integration-guides/{{site.version}}/product-groups-feature-integration.html) into your project.

-## Schema Extension
+## Schema extension

 Add the `color_code` field to the `spy_product_abstract` table in the database:

-1. Create or extend the schema file as follows.
+1. Create or extend the schema file as follows:

 **src/Pyz/Zed/ProductGroup/Persistence/Propel/Schema/spy_product.schema.xml**